zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer/load-balancer/load-balancer.md

 * Configure the load balancer to function as a front end for connecting to Cloudera Manager, Hue, and Big Data Studio on the cluster.

-* Implement end-to-end SSL encryption for the load balancer by using the self-signed SSL certificates included with the cluster. <!--SSL is a protocol used to ensure privacy, authentication, and data security in internet communications.-->
+* Implement end-to-end SSL encryption for the load balancer by using the self-signed SSL certificates included with the cluster.

 More specifically, you will: